alessandrolandim/cookie-consent-bundle/README.md

     http_only: true # Sets HttpOnly on cookies
     form_action: $routeName # When set, xhr-Requests will only be sent to this route.
 Take care of having the route available.
     csrf_protection: true # The cookie consent form is csrf protected or not
+    default_option: true # When set true the option will Yes will be default
 ```

 ## Usage